pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

     In [1]: plt.legend();

+    In [1]: plt.title('Interpolated to the day');

     @savefig turbidity-yes-interp.png width=6in
     In [1]: plt.ylabel('Linke Turbidity');

 Examples
 ^^^^^^^^

-A clear sky time series using basic pvlib functions.
+A clear sky time series using only basic pvlib functions.

 .. ipython::